 Catalogues and collections

-This material is in a variety of formats such as casebooks, diaries, medical instruments, photographs, illustrations, and pamphlets.Explore our collections
+This material is in a variety of formats such as casebooks, diaries, medical instruments, photographs, illustrations and pamphlets.Explore the online catalogue

 Our antiquarian book collection is a valuable source of information on surgery, medicine and allied topics.